The Right Thing To Do

-What Niemöller did do, and do very effectively, was openly oppose the Nazi regime and wind up in a concentration camp.
+What Niemöller did do, and do very effectively, was openly oppose the regime.
+For his pains, he would wind up in a concentration camp himself.
 He didn't have to go to a camp, like so many - he basically asked to be sent there as a form of protest.
 He survived the war by sheer good fortune, winding up in Dachau.
 In any event, he is best known for the following quotation, which may not be precisely what he said, but is generally agreed to be pretty close:

 First they came for the socialists,You have to admit, it is a pretty darn good quote, still used to this day.

 and I didn't speak out because I wasn't a socialist.

 and I didn't speak out because I wasn't a trade unionist.

 and I didn't speak out because I wasn't a Jew.

 and there was no one left to speak for me.